KnapsackPro/docs.knapsackpro.com/_posts/2021-03-01-best-heroku-add-ons-for-ruby-on-rails-project.md

 [Logentries](https://elements.heroku.com/addons/logentries) - collects your logs from Heroku standard output so that you can browse them later on.
 If you need to find info about an issue that happened a few days ago in your logs then Logentries might be helpful.

-Of course, you could use `heroku logs` command to browser log but it has limitations, and you can't go that much in past logs or easily filter logs as in Logentries.
+Of course, you could use [Heroku Command Line Interface](https://devcenter.heroku.com/articles/heroku-cli) and run `heroku logs -n 10000 --app my-heroku-app` command in terminal to browser logs for the last 10,000 lines but this method has limitations.
+You can't go that much in past logs or easily filter logs as in Logentries.

 Logentries has a 5 GB and 7 days retention period in a free plan.
 This is enough for small Rails apps.